Parallels/vagrant-parallels/website/docs/source/docs/networking/public_network.html.md

 end
 ```

 The string identifying the desired interface must match either the name or
 identifier of an available interface.
 If it can't be found, Vagrant will ask you
-to pick from a list of available network interfaces.
+to pick the one from a list of available network interfaces.

 It is also possible to specify a list of adapters to bridge against: